herrerajeff/New-Client-Folder-Automation/README.md

 ```

-Reload after saving changes:
+1. Reload after saving changes:

 ```
 . ~/.bashrc
 ```

-__To create a new client folder structure, just type the following into Terminal:__
+1. __To create a new client folder structure, just type the following into Terminal:__
 ```
 newclient
 ```
----
-### Option 2: Download 'new-client.sh' file from this repo
----
-Download the new-client.sh file from this repo

-__To create a new client folder structure, open the file in Terminal.__